 It is not a good idea to purchase items in Indonesia that are made from either ivory or turtle shell.
 Indonesia has signed the Convention on International Trade in Endangered Species (CITES) agreement and Customs will pull you up for having these items.

-With so many ‘antique’ dealers in Bali and in other parts of Indonesia, and the local’s ability to make new items look like antiques by burying them in certain types of soil for a period of time, it can be hard to tell a real antique from a fake.
+With so many ‘antique’ sellers in Bali and in other parts of Indonesia, and the local’s ability to make new items look like antiques by burying them in certain types of soil for a period of time, it can be hard to tell a real antique from a fake.
 Indonesia has laws against exporting cultural treasures, antiquities and ancient artifacts.
 You might want to pack that, antique bronze statue inside a container of furniture rather than walk through the airport with it.

 In general the average tourist will have no problems with Indonesian Customs.